michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - n: a cellular structure that is postulated to exist in order to mediate between a chemical agent that acts on nervous tissue and the physiological response
 - n: an organ having nerve endings (in the skin or viscera or eye or ear or nose or mouth) that respond to stimulation
 ### Family
+- receptor: receptors+
-receptor: receptors+;receive: receivable, received, receiver, receives, receiving, reception, receptive, receptor, recipient;receiver: receivers, receivership;receivership: receiverships;reception: receptionist, receptions;receptionist: receptionists;receptive: receptively, receptiveness, receptivity, unreceptive;receptivity: receptivities;recipient: recipients
+- receive: receivable, received, receiver, receives, receiving, reception, receptive, receptor, recipient
+- receiver: receivers, receivership
+- receivership: receiverships
+- reception: receptionist, receptions
+- receptionist: receptionists
+- receptive: receptively, receptiveness, receptivity, unreceptive
+- receptivity: receptivities
+- recipient: recipients
 ### Examples
 - Cheese proteins contain casomorphins, chemical compounds that attach to the same opiate receptors in the brain as heroin or morphine.
 - But the result is startlingly delicious, hitting your brain’s receptors like a jackpot.